James-Dunner/Clock-Frequency/README.md

 #clock
-configuring the clock speed of the MSP430.
+Configures the clock frequency of the MSP430 to a given value.

 ##Functions: